Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

       + Matrix multiplication
       + Chained exceptions
       + Everything is an iterator ...

-## Cont..

 - New syntax.
 New interpreter behaviour.
 Standard library fixes
-- Some have been backported to Python 2.7. (like dictionary/set comprehensions or set literals, __future__.print_function)
-- But there's more than that.

 ## Basics: Variables, Objects, types and Data Structures